oharaucsb/SteleMac/README.md

 # Stele
-Monolithic python distribution to eventually house ITST code base.
+Monolithic python distribution package to eventually house ITST code base.

 A few things of note.

 The eventual goal is for this to require conformity to push to the repository.
-Currently pep8, Pyflakes, McCabe, isort compliant based on the Pylama linter for atom.
+Current idea is pep8, Pyflakes, McCabe, isort compliant based on the Pylama linter for atom.

-I recognize this may well be obnoxious to ensure code compliance, it certainly has been for me.
-I would however strongly encourage you to retain this feature, for it is likely one of the greatest safeguards against such issues that required the entire code based be retyped in the future.

 Stele uses namespace packaging for the distribution packages (distros).
 This requires python 3.3+, which the setup file will check for.
 If any issues are encountered, this fact may be worth noting.
 It helped me at least.

-All distros go within the src directory, with test code going within test.
+Packages go within the src directory.

+Test code going within test.

+development code for new features goes in dev until being incorporated within src.